 Russia’s largest shipping company Sovcomflot signed on Tuesday time-charter agreements with the Hague-based energy giant Shell for two liquefied natural gas (LNG)-fuelled Aframax tankers.

-The vessels are part of a series of six Sovcoflot tankers currently under construction at Hyundai Heavy Industries’ unit, Hyundai Samho and due for delivery between the third quarter of this year and the first quarter of 2019.
+The vessels are part of a series of six Sovcomflot tankers currently under construction at Hyundai Heavy Industries’ unit, Hyundai Samho and due for delivery between the third quarter of this year and the first quarter of 2019.

 The two ice-class tankers will be on time charter to LNG giant Shell for up to 10 years, with a minimum commitment of five years, according to a Sovcoflot statement.